aewhite100/UCSB-Smithsonian-R-workshop/index.md

 layout: default
 ---

+This website is adapted from introductory materials for teaching data science skills in R - lectures, assignments, and course structure was originally developed by Dr. Ethan White at the University of Florida as part of a semester long Data Carpentry style course in programming in R for biologists (https://datacarpentry.org/semester-biology/).
+This course is a truncated 6 week version of that course that is tought online, largely adapted from the first 6 weeks of Ethan White's semester long course.
+Below is Professor White's original message regarding sharing and adapting his course content:

-This website hosts introductory material for teaching biologists how to interact with data including: data structure, database management systems, and programming for data manipulation, analysis, and visualization.
+"This website hosts introductory material for teaching biologists how to interact with data including: data structure, database management systems, and programming for data manipulation, analysis, and visualization.
 It is designed to be used as a flipped university course and also to be useful for self-guided students.
 Instructors are welcome to modify and use the material for your own courses.
-We encourage collaborative development and contributions by instructors, with the hopes that this will lead to better training and resources for everyone.
+We encourage collaborative development and contributions by instructors, with the hopes that this will lead to better training and resources for everyone."

 For Students
 : <a href="{{ site.baseurl}}/syllabus">